k3lyan/NLP/PREPROCESSING/EXTRACTION/README.md

+# PDF EXTRACTION
+See the directory PDF.

+# MICROSOFT FILES EXTRACTION
+See the directory MS.

 # WIKIPEDIA ARTICLES EXTRACTION
 ## Input:
 Txt file containing in each line the title of a wikipedia article (in a same choosen language supported by the wikipedia api)